ptiz/ifacegen/README.md

 # ifacegen

 ## What it is
 ifacegen is a code generator, it simplifies using of existing REST+JSON APIs from Objective-C code. ifacegen makes native wrappers for remote service calls and JSON dictionaries.
 Simple IDL used for description of existing protocol.
+This is a fork from initial repo, that you can find at https://bitbucket.org/ifreefree/ifacegen

 ## What is not
 ifacegen is not general purpose serialization tool.
 It's only compiles IDL given and generates special Objective-C classes accordingly. ifacegen doesn't support JSON Schema because of it's verbosity.